Shama-Anpat/freshersbatch-jul22/README.txt

 Section 1 (HTML assignmets).

-making changes in master branch !!
+making changes in master branch !!(switched from css-assignmnets branch and made changes).